 If you change your mind, you can go to Settings, Passwords & Accounts, then scroll way down to “Subscribed Calendars.”
 Tap on that, then on the NBA Playoffs calendar, and then Delete Account.
 Can’t see why you’d do that but you can if you want.

-NOTE: you are ADDING a calendar to your list of calendars, not adding events to your existing calendars.
+NOTE: you are ADDING A CALENDAR to your list of calendars, not adding events to your existing calendars.
 The added calendar will be called “NBA Playoffs.”
-You can uncheck the box next to the NBA Calendar in your list of calendars (on your Mac) or uncheck the check mark next to the NBA Playoff calendar (on your iOS device) to merely hide those events.
+You can uncheck the box next to the NBA Calendar in your list of calendars (on your Mac) or uncheck the check mark next to the NBA Playoff calendar (on your iOS device) to hide those events.